- Greetings from Chapel Hill!

-On-campus accommodation is available for fall and spring semester exchange students coming during the 2017-2018 academic year.
+On-campus accommodation is available for fall and spring semester exchange students.
 Once you have been officially admitted as an incoming exchange student you will receive specific details about applying for on-campus housing (typically in April for fall exchange and November for spring exchange).
 Exchange students have 3 options for housing during their exchange to UNC Kenan-Flagler:

 UNC Residential/On-Campus Housing - we strongly encourage this option for exchange students.

 - Granville Towers - a university-owned, but privately operated residence, which provides a wide range of housing plans.
 NOTE: This facility is only available for visiting exchange students who will study on exchange at UNC-Chapel Hill for for the entire academic year.
 Space is not guaranteed at this facility.

 - Off-campus Housing/Apartment - Off-campus housing is not encouraged for exchange students and UNC Kenan-Flagler cannot assist students in securing private, off-campus accommodation.